neilff/react-training/book/redux/index.md

 - Reducers are responsible for modifying the state tree
 	- Pure functions
-	- Take in previous state, and action, and return new state
+	- Take in previous state, action, and return new state
 	- Can be split out into smaller reducers to manage specific parts of state tree